 Career Growth & Development

 In a small business, every individual contributes to the shared success or failure of projects.
 The team collectively tackles projects and grows together through them.
-Individuals are expected to help wherever possible for the greater good of the company and in turn, share the benefits of the success that they help to develop.
-The opportunity to have influence and be challenged daily with new tasks inspires me to learn more and grow my knowledge of the industrial business sector.
+Individuals are expected to help wherever possible for the greater good of the company and in turn, share the benefits of the success they help to develop.
+The opportunity to have influence and be challenged daily with new tasks inspires me to grow my knowledge of the industrial business sector.

-Last but not Least Compensation & Benefits
+Last But Not Least: Compensation & Benefits

-Within a small business, your contributions and ability to deliver are often compensated, and incentives like bonuses, stock options, commissions, etc. are more likely to be provided.
+Within a small business, your contributions and ability to deliver are often compensated, and incentives like bonuses, stock options, and commissions are more likely to be provided.
 This provides an added incentive for personal growth and development.
 Small businesses generally offer smaller benefit packages, but these may be outweighed by the incentives they offer.
 Rarely would there be a situation where I would suggest a move from a large corporation without some element of increased compensation.